mongodb/leafygreen-ui/.changeset/two-years-pretend.md

 '@leafygreen-ui/text-input': patch
 ---

-Adds console warning suggestion to use SearchInput component in place of TextInput with type="search"
+Removes hover box-shadow from disabled inputs.
+Adds console warning suggestion to use SearchInput component in place of TextInput with type="search".